samg/timetrap/README.md

   Stop the timer for the current timesheet.
 Must be called after in.
 Accepts an optional --at flag.
 Accepts an optional TIMESHEET name to check out of a running, non-current sheet.
-Will check out of all running sheets if the auto_sheet configuration option is enabled.
+Will check out of all running sheets if the auto_checkout configuration option is enabled.

   usage: ``t out [--at TIME] [TIMESHEET]``